atrium-research/triple-ontology/development/01/motivating-scenario.md

 4. **ISO-639-1 Standardization**: Each language element in GoTriple adheres to the ISO-639-1 notation, a two-character code format.
 This standardization facilitates language recognition and aligns with the platform’s automatic translation services.

 5. **Multiple Identifiers**: Every document in GoTriple is associated with multiple identifiers, enhancing the platform's ability to accurately reference, locate, and cite documents.
 This multi-identifier system is crucial in differentiating documents within GoTriple’s diverse collection, ensuring a robust and efficient document management and retrieval system.

+6. **Content Specification**: For each document in GoTriple a title and abstract is specified.
+Given the multilingual nature of the platform, both entities are available in the original language and in English.

+7. **Temporal Collocation**: Each document in GoTriple is linked to a publication date.

 ### Technical specification